TokTok/spec/spec.md

 ## Text

 The Tox protocol differentiates between two types of text: Plain Text and Cipher Text.
-Cipher Text may be transmitted to peers.
+Cipher Text may be transmitted over untrusted data channels.
 Plain Text can be Sensitive or Non Sensitive.
-Sensitive Plain Text must be transformed into Cipher Text using the encryption function before it can be transmitted to peers.
+Sensitive Plain Text must be transformed into Cipher Text using the encryption function before it can be transmitted over untrusted data channels.

 ## Key